IBM-Bluemix-Docs/mobilepush/push_troubleshooting.md

 ### Server Busy: The server is currently unable to handle the request.
 Try again later.
 {: #troubleshooting_notification_server_busy}

-**Explanation**: Users may notice the error while accessing the reports in the Monitoring page.
-This is an expected behavior when the number of messages sent is very high in the past 90 days.
+**Explanation**: Users might notice the error while accessing the reports in the Monitoring page.
+This is an expected behavior when the number of messages that are sent is very high in the past 90 days.

 **User response**: messageId based reports can be accessed through REST APIs.
-Refer "getMessageReport" in [ReST API docs](https://cloud.ibm.com/apidocs/push-notifications#api-documentation-for-push-notifications) .
+Refer "getMessageReport" in [ReST API docs](https://cloud.ibm.com/apidocs/push-notifications#api-documentation-for-push-notifications).

 ### SecurityError: The operation is insecure
 {: #troubleshooting_notification_insecure}

 **Explanation**:  You might see the error when enabling the web console in Firefox.
 Web push support in {{site.data.keyword.mobilepushshort}} service requires the website to be accessed with the `https` protocol, rather than `http`.

-**User response**: It is recommended that you try connecting to the website using `https`, from the browser.
+**User response**: It is recommended that you try connecting to the website by using `https`, from the browser.

 ## Resolving web push configuration errors
 {: #troubleshooting_configuration_errors}

-You can diagnose web push configuration related errors by going through the `BMSPushSDK.js` file.
+You can diagnose web push configuration-related errors by going through the `BMSPushSDK.js` file.
 The file contains information on the failure.

 To parse an error returned in the callback, consider the following sample code: